BuildTheEarth/BuildTeamTools/wiki/generator/houses.md

 ### Roof Type [-rt]

-To change the roof type of floors of the building, add the -rt flag:
+To change the roof type of the building, add the -rt flag:
 ```
 /gen house -rt <type>
 ```